-Slip-ups are a common part of quitting for most people.
-Treat it as a sign that you need to revise your quitting strategy.
-Try not to waste your energy on self-blame.
+Slip-ups are a common part of quitting for many people.
+Treat it as a sign you need to revise your quitting strategy.
+Try not to spend your energy on self-blame.

 Plan the next couple of days, especially if you know you are going to be facing some risky situations.